black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 129
 Inside the dodge function, set text.innerText equal to the string "You dodge the attack from the <monster>".
 Replace <monster> with the name of the monster, using the name property.

+# Step 130
+In your defeatMonster function, set gold equal to gold plus the monster's level times 6.7.
+Remember you can get the monster's level by using monsters[fighting].level.

+Here is an example of setting num to num plus 5 * 8: num += 5 * 8.
+Use Math.floor() to round the result down.